iotbookmarks/devopsbookmarks.com/CONTRIBUTING.md

     ```
 * Raise a pull request
 * Discuss in the pull request
 * Once its merged, enjoy the satisfaction of contributing.
-Snap-CI will do the rest.
+CI will do the rest.
 p